Map - Kegworth

 Kegworth

-Kegworth is a large village (population of approximately 3,500) and civil parish in the North West Leicestershire district of Leicestershire, in the English East Midlands region.
+Kegworth is a large village and civil parish in the North West Leicestershire district of Leicestershire, in the East Midlands region, England.
 It forms part of the border with Nottinghamshire and is situated 6 miles north of Loughborough, 12 miles southwest of Nottingham, 12.5 miles southeast of Derby and 17 miles north of Leicester.
-The population at the 2011 census was measured at 3,601.
+The population of Kegworth census was 3,601.

-Lying on the River Soar, it is situated on the A6 near junction 24 of the M1 motorway and is also close to East Midlands Airport and East Midlands Parkway railway station.
-The village is served by a primary school which was rated good at its last ofsted inspection, which takes children from ages 4 to 10 years and has both Anglican and Baptist churches.
+Lying on the River Soar, it is situated on the A6 near junction 24 of the M1 motorway and is also close to East Midlands Airport, the East Midlands Gateway freight terminal and East Midlands Parkway railway station.
+The village is served by a primary school that was rated good at its last Ofsted inspection, and which takes children from ages 4 to 10 years and has both Anglican and Baptist churches.
 Beyond the primary school age, most children attend schools in Castle Donington and Shepshed.
-Shops in the village include a supermarket, butcher, pharmacy, post office and optician.
-There are a number of cafes, restaurants and takeaway food outlets including Indian and Chinese cuisine.
-Kegworth has several public houses, a doctors surgery and a village hall that hosts village events and the local playgroup.
-Kegworth has thriving sports clubs which include the Kegworth Imperial football club, Kegworth Town Cricket Club and Kegworth Bowls Club.
+Shops in the village include a supermarket, butcher, pharmacy and optician.
+There are a number of cafes, restaurants and takeaway food outlets including Fish & Chips, Indian and Chinese cuisine.
+Kegworth has several public houses, a doctor's surgery and a village hall that hosts village events and the local playgroup.
+Kegworth has thriving sports clubs, which include the Kegworth Imperial football club, Kegworth Town Cricket Club and Kegworth Bowls Club.
 There are two parks with play areas for younger children and a skate park.
 The village has a library and a museum of local history.
 One Kegworth community group also organise many village events throughout the year such as the Easter Charter market, Sideley Park family fun day and food festival, and the Christmas market.

-Nearby places include Long Eaton, Castle Donington, Sutton Bonington, Ratcliffe on Soar, Zouch, Kingston on Soar, Hathern and Loughborough.
-The post town is Derby, or Leicester.
-Kegworth is in North-West Leicestershire in the East Midlands
+Nearby places include Long Eaton, Castle Donington, Sutton Bonington, Ratcliffe on Soar, Zouch, Kingston on Soar and Hathern.
+The post town is Derby, with the Derby postcode prefix of DE74.

 After the royalists defeated Simon de Montfort in 1265, estates gained by the Earl of Gloucester included land in Kegworth.
 The privilege to hold a weekly market was granted in 1290.
 During the Middle Ages the parish was responsible for maintaining the condition of the roads.
 To try to improve the rough roads in the village, an Act of Parliament was passed in 1555 ordering every man in the parish to work for four (later six) days a year on the roads; each farmer had to provide horses and carts according to his land holding.
 This continued until the early 18th century when, with the increase in traffic, it became necessary to change this to paid labour.